damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 > [Read about the Elasticsearch integration in our documentation](http://doc.gitlab.com/ee/integration/elasticsearch.html)

+### For source installations with PostgreSQL

+If you have GitLab installed from source and use PostgreSQL, you must enable the pg_trgm extension as a PostgreSQL super user for GitLab 8.6.

+---

 *Note* We assume you are upgrading from the latest version.
 If not, then also consult the upgrade barometers of any intermediate versions you are skipping.
 If you are upgrading from a GitLab version prior to 8.0 *and* you have CI enabled, you have to upgrade to GitLab 8.0 [first](https://about.gitlab.com/2015/09/22/gitlab-8-0-released/).